codefresh-io/docs.codefresh.io/_docs/getting-started/command-bar.md

 lightbox="true"
 file="/images/administration/command-bar/quick-search-builds.png"
 url="/images/administration/command-bar/quick-search-builds.png"
-alt="Quick Search results for builds" caption="Quick Search results for builds" max-width="60%"
+alt="Example: Finding Builds list with Universal Navigation & Search" caption="Example: Finding Builds list with Universal Navigation & Search" max-width="60%"
 %}

 ## Switch accounts
-Use Quick Search to switch between Codefresh accounts.
+Use Universal Search & Navigation to switch between Codefresh accounts.
-Instead of selecting the account to sign into from your avatar, stay where you are, and use our built-in action to switch accounts.
+Instead of selecting the account to sign in to from your avatar, stay where you are, and use our built-in action to switch accounts.

-* In the Quick Search, start typing `accounts` to get the Switch Account action.
+* In the Quick Search, start typing `accounts` to get to the Switch Account action.
 * Select it to see the list of accounts, and then either select or use auto-complete to select the account.

  {% include